 Furthermore, our Executive Staff is responsible for the guidance of our delegates to other conferences.
 Together, they help the delegates to get ready for upcoming conferences.

 Along with the Executive Staff and the Board of Directors, there are three other notable teams affiliated with HMUN.
-These teams are the Crisis Team, the Hospitality Team and the Press Team.
-The Crisis Team organises and creates the Crisis, which will take place in the ad-hoc committees on the last day of HMUN.
+These teams are the Content Team, the Hospitality Team and the Press Team.
+The Content Team organises and creates the Crisis, which will take place in the ad-hoc committees on the last day of HMUN.
 The Hospitality Team is in charge of making sure the stay of the guests attending our school is as enjoyable as can be.
 The Press Team commands the HMUN Chronicle and will keep all guests updated about the conference via its social media accounts.
 Once the conference starts, they will be interviewing delegates, writing articles and taking pictures.

 About this year’s theme

 The theme of HMUN 2020 is “Climate crises: turning the tide towards a sustainable future”.
 The focus of the conference will be on transforming our society into a sustainable one, which will put an end to the harm currently being inflicted on our planet, providing us with better chances for the future.
 A sustainable society is one that meets the current and future basic needs of its people in a just and righteous manner, without compromising the ability of future generations to do so as well.

 The major industrial growth, which started in the late eighteenth century, resulted in countless new possibilities and caused the world to develop at an unbelievably fast pace.
 It was only halfway the twentieth century that scientists found out about the consequences of this growth regarding the environment and, more alarming, the impact it would have on our future.
 Still, it wasn’t until 2015 that this subject reached the bigger audience, a year before the Paris Agreement was signed.
 Since then, climate change has become an inescapable topic in the media.